hushmirror/hush3/CONTRIBUTING.md

 * Find and fix bugs
 * Improve suboptimal code
 * Extend our software
-* Perform a secure code review of Hush Core and other Hush-related software
+* Perform a secure code review of Hush Full Node and other Hush-related software

 Interested in making a contribution?
 Read on!